Péter Eötvös: Life and career

 In 1978, Boulez asked him to conduct the opening concert of IRCAM in Paris.
 He was then appointed musical director of the Ensemble InterContemporain, holding the position until 1991.
 He first performed at the Proms in 1980 and was regularly invited by the BBC Orchestra between 1985 and 1988.
 This period also marks his first success as a composer with his instrumental piece Chinese Opera (1986), written for the 10-year anniversary of the Ensemble InterContemporain.
 The piece constitutes a reflection on the theatricality of sound, as the composer spreads the musicians through the stage, a process also found in Three Sisters.
 Each movement is a tribute to directors he admired: Bob Wilson, Klaus Michael Grüber, Luc Bondy, Patrice Chéreau, Jacques Tati and Peter Brook.

 Jean-Pierre Brossman, director of the Opéra National de Lyon at that time, admired his ability to take into consideration the work of artists and directors, and commissioned an opera in 1986: Three Sisters, based on Chekhov's play.
 In 2008, Eötvös premiered two other operas, Lady Sarashina and Love and Other Demons.

 Eötvös was principal guest conductor of the Gothenburg Symphony Orchestra from 2003 to 2007.
 His recording of Luciano Berio's Sinfonia with the London Voices (DG) received the award for "Technical excellence in recording" by the BBC Music Magazine in 2006.
 He served as a member of the jury of the Tōru Takemitsu composition competition in 2014.

 His first opera to a Hungarian libretto, Valuska, was premiered in Budapest on 2 December 2023.
 Based on the 1989 novel The Melancholy of Resistance by László Krasznahorkai, it was commissioned by the Hungarian State Opera.

 Eötvös founded the International Eötvös Institute for young conductors and composers in Budapest in 1991.
 He taught at the Hochschule für Musik Karlsruhe from 1992 to 1998 and later became a professor at the Hochschule für Musik und Tanz Köln.
 He returned to Karlsruhe in 2002, remaining in the position until 2007.

 Personal life

 Eötvös was married three times.
-His first marriage was to the actress Piroska Molnar; they had a son who died in 1994.
-His second marriage was to Pi-hsien Chen; they had a daughter.
-His third marriage was to Maria Eotvosne Mezei.
+His first marriage was to the actress Piroska Molnár; they had a son who died in 1994.
+His second marriage was to the Taiwanese-German pianist Pi-hsien Chen; they had a daughter.
+His third marriage was to Mária Eötvösné Mezei.
 They lived in Cologne, Paris and Hilversum (Netherlands) for decades.
 In 2004, when Hungary joined the European Union, they moved back to Budapest, where Eötvös founded the Eötvös Contemporary Music Foundation the same year.

 Eötvös died in Budapest on 24 March 2024, at the age of 80, after a serious illness.